Enrollment to kindergarten and schools

 I am still uncertain where in Hungary I will stay – what shall I do?

 • We advise you to enroll your child at your current place of residence.
-If you later move to another part of Hungary, you should register your child there.
+If you later move to another part of Hungary, you should enroll your child there in the local school and notify the previous school about your move.

 • It is essential that your child continues their education and does not miss school.